 - Atila Roque, a social and environmental justice advocate and one of the founders of the World Social Forum.
 He is the executive director of Amnesty International, Brazil, and was executive director of INESC (Institute for Economic and Social Studies), one of Brazil’s best-known NGOs, until 2011.
 In addition to his long-time involvement with many social movements, NGOs, and communities, Atila has coordinated a program on public policies and globalization at the Brazilian Institute of Economic and Social Analyses, served as director of the Brazilian Association of NGOs, and, as executive director of Action Aid USA in the 2000s, initiated an intensive effort to link with grassroots constituencies in the U.S. He has been a member of the International Coordinating Committee of Social Watch and on the Coordinating Committee of the Brazilian Network on Trade and Regional Integration (Rebrip), and is a trustee for, among others, the Brazil Human Rights Fund and the Center for Studies on Public Security and Citizenship (Brazil).
 Atila has a Bachelor’s Degree in History, a Master’s Degree in Political Science, and a strong belief in “the power of feminism to disturb the collective and to reveal deeply rooted authoritarianism.”

-- Julie McCarthy, director of the Open Society Fiscal Governance Program.
-From 2011 to 2012, she served as director of the support unit at the Open Government Partnership, and prior to that she was a senior adviser at the Transparency and Accountability Initiative, working with the Obama administration and the Brazilian government to develop and launch the Open Government Partnership.
-In 2009 McCarthy was selected as a Franklin Fellow and Peacebuilding Adviser at the U.S. Mission to the United Nations, helping to launch a multimillion dollar peacebuilding program in Liberia.
+- Julie McCarthy is director of the Open Society Fiscal Governance Program.
+From 2011 to 2012, she served as director of the support unit at the Open Government Partnership, and prior to that, she was a senior adviser at the Transparency and Accountability Initiative, working with the Obama administration and the Brazilian government to develop and launch the Open Government Partnership.
+In 2009, McCarthy was selected as a Franklin Fellow and Peacebuilding Adviser at the U.S. Mission to the United Nations, helping to launch a multimillion dollar peacebuilding program in Liberia.
 Prior to this, McCarthy directed the Open Society Foundations’ Revenue Watch Program and then cofounded the Revenue Watch Institute, serving as its deputy director until 2009.
-In 2004 she was the researcher/writer for the Open Society Foundations’ award-winning Iraq Revenue Watch Project, and she also coordinated the Open Society Foundations work on the Millennium Challenge Account.
-McCarthy graduated from Cornell University in 2002 and received an MA in international relations from Yale University in 2012.
+She was also previously the researcher/writer for the Open Society Foundations’ award-winning Iraq Revenue Watch Project, and coordinated the Open Society Foundations work on the Millennium Challenge Account.
+McCarthy has a BA in philosophy from Cornell University and an MA in international relations from Yale University.

-- Rajesh Mirchandani is the Vice President of Communications and Outreach at the Center for Global Development (CGD), a leading international development think tank based in Washington, D.C. and London, working to change the policies and practices of rich countries and powerful institutions through evidence-based policy innovation to reduce global poverty and inequality.
+- Rajesh Mirchandani is the Chief Communications Officer at the United Nations Foundation, leading the Foundation’s strategic communications work supporting the United Nations and UN causes.
+Prior to joining the United Nations Foundation, he was Vice President of Communications and Outreach at the Center for Global Development (CGD), a leading international development think tank based in Washington, D.C. and London, working to change the policies and practices of rich countries and powerful institutions through evidence-based policy innovation to reduce global poverty and inequality.
 Prior to joining CGD, Mirchandani was with BBC News, where he garnered more than two decades’ experience as a journalist and broadcaster, reporting and anchoring from around the world for the BBC’s global television and radio networks, including BBC World News and the World Service.
 He has covered a wide range of stories and issues, from two US presidential elections to the Haiti earthquake, AIDS in India to oil exploration in the Arctic, education for displaced children in Colombia to green energy investments in California.
 Mirchandani has been honored with two Los Angeles Press Club awards, an Asian Jewel award, and a Race in the Media award for his journalistic work.
 Mirchandani brings a passion for international development and climate change issues – and says his most rewarding journalistic assignments were stories of solutions to development problems.
 He is regularly invited to participate at high-level events around issues such as the post-2015 agenda, girls’ empowerment, and changing media landscapes.
 In 2012 he completed an MA in public diplomacy at USC in Los Angeles, where he focused on communication strategies of state and nonstate actors, and the power of social movements as agents of change.
 He describes himself as an occasional triathlete, unapologetic sci-fi nerd and food adventurer, who cooks with passion rather than talent.